 - The firm gives every client one-on-one care.
 Call us today for a free consultation.

-Types of Drug Defense Cases
+Types of Defense Cases Our Drug Lawyers Handle

 - Marijuana.
 In Arizona, marijuana is legal for medicinal use in limited amounts with a valid prescription, but it is not legal for recreational use.
 Charges vary for possession by amount – possessing higher amounts of the drug will often draw more serious charges, for distribution.